Imposter/CSCI4110U_Project/README.md

 - Entire backend coded from scratch, none of in class labs or projects were used

 ## Compiling
+This works for Windows Only.
+- Clone repository
+- Ensure submodules are initialized by entering the following commands in the cloned repository:
+    - `git submodule init`
+    - `git submodule update`
-Windows Only.
-Use `generate_projects.bat` to generate the Visual Studio 2017 solution.
-Open `build/CSCI4110U Project.sln` and build the solution for Debug/Release (Win32).
+- Use `generate_projects.bat` to generate the Visual Studio 2017 solution.
+- Open `build/CSCI4110U Project.sln` and build the solution for Debug/Release (Win32).

 ## Running
 - Change directory to `build/bin/<configuration>/`